Link a SQL Server database to a Git repository in GitHub

 Create a new repository on GitHub

-3. On the Create a new repository page that opens, enter the name and optional description.
+3. On the Create a new repository page, enter a name and optional description.

-• Private to restrict access to specific users.
+• Private – Accessible only to selected users.

-• Add a README file: Create a README file containing the project description.
+• Add a README file – Creates a README file with the project description.

 The default name of the branch is main.
-If you want to change the name, go to the settings tab.
+To change the name, select settings under the options.

 Note